JohnLe01/LeagueAPI/README.md

 Datez

 ## Usage
-See [the wiki](https://github.com/mathmatrix828/LeagueAPI/wiki) for usage details **NOTE**: only supports NA and static data currently
+See [the wiki](https://github.com/mathmatrix828/LeagueAPI/wiki) for usage details.
+**NOTE**: only supports NA and static data currently

 ## TODO